yyyaaan/yyy-cluster/README.md

 __Important__ note of data persistency: `docker-compose` mount local folder as volume ; this must be changed when deployed to cloud provider.

+## EFK Logging Service

+`fluentd` container must be start before docker compose.

+`elasticsearch` will be used in both logging service and as a vector storage destination.
+Together with `kibana`, they are defined in compose

 ## FastAPI Parent-Child Building

 This repository contains the "parent" app that includes authentication.
 The `dockerfileMultiApps` will build the container image that also includes child apps, where authentication is enforced.
 Follow links below.